akghani/akghani.github.io/content/project/mgwk/index.md

 - [Einführung in die Makroökonomik: plural und interaktiv](https://www.mgwk.de/)

-In a series of interactive illustrations, the users take control of various economic policy instruments, reacting to economic problems using the appropriate policy measures.
+In the book we offer a series of interactive illustrations where the users take control of various economic policy instruments, reacting to economic problems using the appropriate policy measures.
 With the following link, you can get a quick preview of the applications developed in the project.
 The remaining apps and scenarios are accessible in the online book in the relative chapters.

 - [Scenario: Aggregate demand shock and policy reaction of the user](https://mgwk.shinyapps.io/scenario1_eng/)
 - [Complete model: Aggregate demand/supply shock and endogenous policy reaction](https://mgwk.shinyapps.io/full_model1_eng/)